Waitlisted MBA Applicants are Still in the Game

 Improve Your Odds While Waitlisted

-The top three reasons candidates get waitlisted: unclear post-MBA goals, low test scores or GPA, and lack of quantitative preparation.
+The top three reasons candidates get waitlisted are unclear post-MBA goals, low test scores or GPA, and lack of quantitative preparation.
 Esther Magna, a principal consultant here at SBC, offers this waitlist advice.

 “Applicants should do some self-reflection to discover any weakness in their application,” she says, “such as a low GMAT score or ineffective essays, that could make the admissions team hesitant to offer them a place.”

-The key is to identify and take action on them, she adds.
+The key, she says, is to identify and take action on them.
 When deciding what improvements merit an update to the admissions team, Magna says, “A promotion, raise, or an award is almost always a useful piece of information to share.”

 She also notes that sometimes, demonstrating a firm commitment to the school can help your odds.
 One SBC client applying to Duke’s Fuqua School of Business turned a waitlist decision into an admit by sending the admissions team a picture of his child wearing a Fuqua shirt.
 “Some programs are ‘suckers’ for kids,” Magna says.